Ye-june/Predictive-Traffic-Routing-Optimization/README.md

 **Try the app:** https://predictive-traffic-routing-optimization.streamlit.app/

-This is a historical replay demo — not live navigation.
+This is a historical replay demo and not live navigation.
 Pick a past departure time, compare routes, and see how they would have performed on traffic that really happened.

 ## What it does